bitshifter/bitshifter.github.io/_drafts/simd-path-tracing.md

 Addressing these things might get me a bit closer.

+It's also a bit surprising that AVX2 didn't make a huge difference, it seemed to be bottlenecked on performing square roots.

 If you made it this far well done, thanks for reading.
 I promise my next post will be shorter!